laofuLF/BuzzBuzz/README.md

 # BuzzBuzz
-an Android App of cocktail recipes for class project
+an Android App of cocktail Recipes for class project